Tavistock: Late modern period

-20th and 21st centuries
+Early 20th and 21st centuries

 In 1911, the Bedford influence on the town came to an end after over 450 years, when the family sold most of their holdings in the area to meet death duties.

 West Devon Borough Council is based in Tavistock, about 500 metres north of Bedford Square at Kilworthy Park.
 There was a small police station under part of the Bedford building complex on Bedford Square; this has closed and a new one is in Abbey Rise.
-The adjacent historic Magistrates Court has also closed and the nearest criminal court is now at Plymouth.
+The adjacent historic Magistrates Court has also closed and the nearest criminal court is now at Plymouth Law Courts.

 In 1926 a meeting was held in Tavistock with representatives of the UK government and UK scientific instrument makers.
 A comparison was made on Dartmoor between UK theodolites and their European competition, especially the Swiss Wild T2 theodolite.
 One result of this conference was the 1930 "Tavistock" theodolite by Cooke, Troughton & Simms.

 In 1933 the long-disused canal was put to use providing hydroelectric power for the area.

 A war memorial in Bedford Square commemorates the townsfolk killed in the First and Second World Wars.
 Many families across Britain exercised their right not to have their family members named on these public memorials.
 In 2006 it was planned to move the monument to a site in the graveyard of the Parish Church, but due to local opposition this did not happen.

+World War 2

+In May 1943, parts of the American 29th Infantry division were stationed in Tavistock, as well as other areas of the South West.
+From 1944 there were a number of high ranking visits to the division, including that of Dwight D. Eisenhower, in February of that year, and Army Lieutenant General Omar Bradley.

+The stationed division then left the town in May 1944 to be involved in the Omaha Beach landings part of Operation Overlord.